Follow me on Twitter for my latest adventures!

 33. The Practice of Programming

-Another classic book for beginners and journeyman.
+Another classic book for beginners and journeymen.
 Very similar to Bentley's Programming Pearls (and More Programming Pearls) that I covered in part one.
 This book teaches you how to write good code.
 There are two ways to write good code, read this book in a few days, and write good code, or spend 10 years writing random code and coming up with these same principles - simplicity, clarity, generality and automation.

 Kernighan also recently wrote The Go Programming Language book.
 I'm not going to read it but guess what he used for typesetting?